Chocolate Loaf Cake

 An everyday chocolate loaf cake seems easy enough to bake but, in cooking, the simplest things are often the hardest to get right.
 The challenge is that most chocolate cakes get their chocolate flavor solely from cocoa powder.
 This works well in a layer cake when you have a thick chocolate buttercream to add richness and flavor, but in a naked loaf cake, cocoa powder alone leaves you wanting.

-This chocolate snack cake from Ina Garten’s latest cookbook, Cook Like a Pro: Recipes & Tips for Home Cooks (Clarkson Potter, 2018), calls not just for cocoa powder, but also bittersweet chocolate and chocolate chips.
+This chocolate loaf cake recipe from Ina Garten’s latest cookbook, Cook Like a Pro: Recipes & Tips for Home Cooks (Clarkson Potter, 2018), calls not just for cocoa powder, but also bittersweet chocolate and chocolate chips.
 The result is a luscious snack cake that tastes as rich and chocolaty as a brownie and needs absolutely no frosting.

 What you’ll need To Make Ina Garten’s Chocolate Loaf Cake